siddhi0127/Dsa-Journey/logs/day3.md

 ## Learnings
 - Clean code matters as much as logic
-- Comments help future understanding
+- Understood concept of Time Complexity
+- Used a comments to enhance the understanding of code in findGCD.java